 The results of WriteNow are already being seen in the industry: since the programme’s launch, five WriteNow mentees have been offered publishing contracts by Penguin Random House, and the first book by a WriteNow mentee – The Reinvention of Martha Ross by Charlene Allcott – will be published at the end of July.
 Since its conception, the programme has welcomed 300 writers to six regional events across the UK, and received nearly 5,000 applications from writers around the country.

-You can apply to take part in the insight days in London (Saturday 9 September), Bristol (Saturday 16 September) and Newcastle (Saturday 23 September).
-As an aspiring author who was lucky enough to be invited along last year, I cannot recommend this enough.
+You can apply to take part in the insight days in London (Saturday 8 September), Liverpool (Saturday 15 September) and Nottingham (Saturday 29 September).
+From those who have applied, 150 talented writers/illustrators will be invited to one of the three insight days, and as an aspiring author who was lucky enough to be invited along during their debut year, I cannot recommend this enough.

-Last year, I was incredibly lucky to have been chosen to take part in the day held in Birmingham, and it was an absolutely game-changing experience.
+I was incredibly lucky to have been chosen to take part in the day held in Birmingham in September 2016, and it was an absolutely game-changing experience.
 We had the opportunity to mingle with editors, agents and published authors, and hear them speak about the journey towards publication.
 It was incredible to have a room full of people with the same goals, and the same drive towards a more diverse world of books.

-Out of 150 authors chosen to particulate in the workshops across London, Birmingham and Manchester, 12 exceptional writers were picked to take part in a year long mentoring programme.
-I’m so excited for the novels it produces to hit the shelves and thrilled for the new mentees!
-The fact that they’re running this programme again this year is fantastic, and a really positive step for the publishing industry in terms of representing the true diversity of today’s society.
+Of the 150 WriteNow participants invited to the three free workshops, around ten will be invited to take part in the WriteNow mentoring programme; being paired with an editor or designer from Penguin Random House with experience and expertise in their genre to develop their manuscript or illustrations further.
+I’m so excited for the novels it produces to hit the shelves; the fact that they’re running this programme for a third year is fantastic, and a really positive step for the publishing industry in terms of representing the true diversity of today’s society.